 Management Plan Conditions

-All Activities within the areas shown in Figures 2 and 3 must be undertaken in accordance with the relevant parts of the Waihi Area Ecology and Landscape Management Plan dated 3 March 2025, or any amended version that may be made under Condition 83.
+All Activities within the areas shown in Figures 2 and 3 must be undertaken in accordance with the parts of the Waihi Area Ecology and Landscape Management Plan which are relevant to this Access Arrangement, or any amended version that may be made under Condition 83.

-The Permit holder may make amendments to the relevant parts of the Waihi Area Ecology and Landscape Management Plan at any time, provided that:
+The Permit holder may make amendments to the parts of the Waihi Area Ecology and Landscape Management Plan which are relevant to this Access Arrangement at any time, provided that:

 The Permit holder must invite the Manager to participate in a collaborative workshop with the Permit holder to discuss the proposed amendments.